oxc-project/javascript-parser-in-rust/docs/lexer.md

 - `String` is a heap allocated object
 - String comparison is an O(n) operation

-[String Interning](https://en.wikipedia.org/wiki/String_interning) solves this problem by storing only one copy of each distinct string value with a unique identifier in a cache.
+[String Interning](https://en.wikipedia.org/wiki/String_interning) solves these problems by storing only one copy of each distinct string value with a unique identifier in a cache.
-There will only be one heap allocation per distinct string, and string comparisons becomes O(1).
+There will only be one heap allocation per distinct identifier or string, and string comparisons become O(1).

 There are lots of string interning libraries on [crates.io](https://crates.io/search?q=string%20interning) with different props and cons.

-A starting point is to use [`string-cache`](https://crates.io/crates/string_cache), it has an `Atom` type and a compile time `atom!("string")` interface.
+A sufficient starting point is to use [`string-cache`](https://crates.io/crates/string_cache), it has an `Atom` type and a compile time `atom!("string")` interface.

-Our `TokenValue` becomes
+With `string-cache`, `TokenValue` becomes

 ```rust
 #[derive(Debug, Clone, PartialEq)]